noahlange/arc-rpg/content/05-Gameplay/06-Actions.md

 ### Overwatch

-A character with unobstructed access to a sightline can declare an **Overwatch** action and commit any number of AP to a single attack reaction triggered once a target moves across the sightline.
+A character with unobstructed access to a line of sight can declare an **Overwatch** action and commit any number of AP to a single attack reaction triggered once a target moves across the line of sight.

 Once the committed AP are exhausted, the Overwatch effect ends.
 An Overwatch action can be taken with a ranged or melee attack.

 ### Suppress

-A character with a ranged weapon and unobstructed access to a sightline can declare a **Suppress** action and commit a number of AP (up to or including the weapon's :rof:) to a single attack roll, ending their turn.
-If the attack succeeds, any opponent who moves across the sightline is subject to an unopposed attack.
+A character with a ranged weapon and unobstructed access to a line of sight can declare a **Suppress** action and commit a number of AP (up to or including the weapon's :rof:) to a single attack roll, ending their turn.
+If the attack succeeds, any opponent who moves across the line of sight is subject to an unopposed attack.

 Each attack reduces the pool of committed AP by 1.
 Upon reaching 0, the Suppress effect ends.